julianomacielferreira/Algorithms-Java/README.md

 The files contained data used to test the algorithms are not versioned in this repository (with git lfs), but can be downloaded from the ["Algorithms, 4th Edition" by Robert Sedgewick and Kevin Wayne](https://algs4.cs.princeton.edu/home/) website.

-Click on the [Section Data](https://introcs.cs.princeton.edu/java/data/) to get one by one or download them all zipped as one big file (1GB approx.) [introcs-data.zip](https://introcs.cs.princeton.edu/java/code/introcs-data.zip).
+Click on the section [Data](https://introcs.cs.princeton.edu/java/data/) to get one by one or download them all zipped as one big file (1GB approx.) [introcs-data.zip](https://introcs.cs.princeton.edu/java/code/introcs-data.zip).

 After download the file, unzip in a folder called **data** in the project root folder: